-Chocolate almond butter oatmeal – tired of boring dairy free oatmeal?
-Why not turn things up a notch with some cocoa, almond butter and coconut milk.
+Almond butter chocolate oatmeal – tired of boring dairy free oatmeal?
+Why not turn things up a notch with some cacao, almond butter and coconut milk.

 Lately I’ve been thinking about chocolate and that’s really unlike me, I don’t know why but I can’t stop thinking about it.
 I probably sound like a creepy weirdo, being transfixed with chocolate?
-Anyway, since I wouldn’t shake off this thought of something rich, sweet and decadent I went ahead with making a chocolate-oatmeal recipe.
+Anyway, since I wouldn’t shake off this thought of something rich, sweet and decadent I went ahead with making this almond butter chocolate oatmeal recipe.

 Initially this might sound horrid or not your thing and I totally appreciate that BUT…..I promise you will love this recipe.
 This one is for my TRUE chocolate fans, if you’re a choccie fan like moi then you’ve in the right place, at the right time, don’t by pass this one.

 Almond butter chocolate oatmeal – dairy free version